DrAdamNasim/Diffusion_Limited_Cancer_Growth_Model/README.md

 Diffusion_Limited_Growth_Model_NLME.m: MatLab script to apply nonlinear mixed effects modelling to optimise parameters of the diffusion limioted model without drug input.
 This uses randomly generated mock data from the function Mock_Growth_Data_Generator.m described below.
 Uses the stochastic approximation to expectation maximisation 'nlmefitsa'.

 Mock_Growth_Data_Generator.m: Randomly generates mock tumour growth data.
 This is done by drawing from a uniform distribution (from 0-1) and sorting into ascending order.
-Data for volume, time, subject and group data arranged into format for nlme fitting.
+Data for volume, time, subject and group are arranged into format for nlme fitting.

 If using any parts of this code please cite